 "Nationally, there is a critical shortage of medical lab technicians," McKeon said, explaining why he supported the college's request for funding.
 "And this is a problem that will only grow exponentially over time, so such a program is quite necessary, especially in California where we see even greater shortages."

 The $100,000 request was included in the Labor-Health & Human Services-Education Appropriations bill that passed the House Thursday.
 The bill now moves to the U.S. Senate for a vote and later to conference between both Houses.
 In order for the bill to become law, it must then be signed by the President.

 July 18, 2007

-COC Foundation Plans Annual Golf Tournament
+Foundation Plans Annual Golf Tournament

 The Foundation is accepting reservations for its 17th Annual Golf Tournament set for Monday, Sept.
 10 at Valencia Country Club.
 This year the foundation is proud to welcome Calex Engineering Co. as its new Title Sponsor for the 2007 Golf Tournament.